 Every student learns differently.
 For some, sitting and being dictated to by a teacher is just fine, but many respond more positively to gamification (using game design principles and elements to make lessons more interactive).
 Educational games can provide a wide range of benefits for children of all ages, whether they’re a younger child just learning to read or an older student struggling to get their head around a particularly complex maths problem.

 Including games in your classroom leads to a more engaged learning environment and motivates children, all while helping to improve their reading, social skills, problem solving and overall information retention.
-Using an interactive whiteboard is a great way for teachers to bring gamification into the classroom and encourage play.
+Using an interactive display is a great way for teachers to bring gamification into the classroom and encourage play.
 We’ve also created educational software for interactive whiteboards that can help you implement games in your lessons.

 As experts in the interactive classroom, we’ve put together the ultimate guide for educational and learning games across every subject area, from a variety of sources, like PBS games, BBC bitesize and more.
 Find real world activities, puzzle games or quizzes for kids.